StockSharp/AlgoTrading/API/2701-2800/2795_Two_MA_RSI/README.md

 ## Usage notes
 - Provide a portfolio and security with valid `PriceStep` and `VolumeStep` metadata so that point-based risk management and position sizing remain consistent.
 - Because market orders are used for exits, slippage and spreads are still possible compared with the limit orders of the MetaTrader version, but the logic of stop/take evaluation is preserved.
-- The strategy does not create a Python version; only the C# implementation is supplied as requested.
+- Implementations are available in both C# and Python.